-He became a travelling salesman, eventually working for Blake, Shaw and Company, a wholesale bakery owned by R. Nelson Blake, who was to become Kohlsaat’s father-in-law.
-In 1880 Kohlsaat married Mabel E. Blake and became a junior partner of Blake, Shaw and Company in charge of a bakery-lunch establishment in the city.
+He became a traveling salesman, eventually working for Blake, Shaw, and Company at Adams & Clinton, a wholesale bakery owned by R. Nelson Blake, who was to become Kohlsaat’s father-in-law.
+In 1880 Kohlsaat married Mabel E. Blake and became a junior partner of Blake, Shaw, and Company in charge of a bakery-lunch establishment in the city.

-In 1883 he brought out Blake, Shaw and Company’s interest in the establishment and started H.H.
-Kohlsaat and Company, which for about thirty years was one of the largest baking establishments in Chicago.
+In 1883 he brought out Blake, Shaw, and Company’s interest in the establishment.
+He started H.H.
+Kohlsaat and Company, which was one of the largest baking establishments in Chicago for about thirty years.

 Kohlsaat died October 17, 1924, in Washington, D.C., at the home of Herbert Hoover.